publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schI/ptC/m__us_usc_t15_s1665b.md

     (e) __Balloon payment__

-        If any advertisement described in subsection (a) of this section contains a statement regarding the minimum monthly payment under the plan, the advertisement shall also disclose, if applicable, the fact that the plan includes a balloon payment.
+        If any advertisement described in subsection (a) contains a statement regarding the minimum monthly payment under the plan, the advertisement shall also disclose, if applicable, the fact that the plan includes a balloon payment.

     (f) __“Balloon payment” defined__